callmeniyu/callmeniyu/README.md

 - 👋 Hi, I’m Mohammed Niyas.You can call me niyu :)
-- 👀 I’m a passionate Web Developer
+- 👀 I’m a passionate Web Developer.
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning MERN Stack.
 - 💞️ I'm looking to collaborate on projects that are both challenging and rewarding.
 - 📫 Wanna collab ?!
-Send a hi on my LinkedIn
+Send a hi on my LinkedIn.
 - 🔗 "www.linkedin.com/in/mohammed-niyas-071717248"

 <!---